joaquinbian/joaquinbian/README.md

   <p>With this application you can search how is the weather of any city you want to go to.
 Also you can find a little bit of more data if you only click on the name of the city!</p>
   <p>You can see my application <a href="https://joaquinbian.github.io/weatherApp/#/">here</a>, i hope you like it! </p>
   <br />
-  🚀 Technologies implemented: React, & CSS-Modules
+  🚀 Technologies implemented: React and CSS-Modules
   <br />
    <p>
   <img src="screenshotsProjects/WheatherApp1.png" width="250" display="inline"/>